Note: full step-by-step info-graphic describing every detail of performing Epley Maneuver is at the bottom of this post.

 The treatment takes place on the doctor’s couch and usually takes just a few minutes to complete.
 During treatment, each head position is held for at least 30 seconds and movements between conducted quickly.
 The patient may experience vertigo during the Epley maneuver.

 This Youtube video, which demonstrates the practice, has been viewed by more than 1.5 million people.
-Other demonstration films are available.
+Alternatively, check out this video where Epley Maneuver is performed on women suffering from vertigo.

 Some experts recommend aids for conducting the treatment yourself.
 The DizzyFix, for example, is a device worn to help you get the Epley maneuver right.